Free Nursing Tool

 • Quick screening tool for weight-related risks.

-• Track changes over time during lifestyle adjustments.
+• Helpful for tracking changes during lifestyle improvement.

-BMI is not perfect — it does not measure muscle mass, bone density, or fat distribution.
-Athletes, children, and elderly may need additional assessments.
+BMI is not perfect.
+It does not directly measure muscle mass, bone density, body fat percentage, or fat distribution.

 For adults, BMI thresholds are fixed.
-For children and teens, BMI is interpreted using percentile charts by age and sex.
+For children and teenagers, BMI is interpreted using percentile charts based on age and sex.

 How accurate is BMI?

-It is a good screening tool but not a diagnostic test.
-It should be combined with clinical evaluation.
+BMI is a good screening tool, but it is not a diagnostic test.
+It should be combined with clinical evaluation and other health assessments when needed.

 Is a high BMI always unhealthy?

 Not always.
-Athletes with high muscle mass may have a high BMI but low body fat.
+Athletes or people with high muscle mass may have a high BMI but lower body fat.

 Should I lose weight if my BMI is over 25?